mission statement

 • Perform environmental scans to synthesize setting context, scientific literature, and secondary data sources.

-• Offer technical assistance to community-based practitioners to support the implementation of evidence-based practices.
+• Offer training and technical assistance to community-based practitioners to support the implementation of evidence-based practices.

 How we work

-• We bring our authentic selves to work and approach challenges with creativity and collaboration.
+• We bring our authentic selves to work and approach challenges with creativity, shared problem-solving, and mutual accountability.

-• We uphold accurate, accessible, and contextualized reporting.
+• We uphold accurate, accessible, and contextualized reporting that serves the public interest.

 • We reject the under-valuation of people with disabilities and advocate that a person’s inherent worth and contributions to society extend beyond employment and income status.

-• We recognize that systemic barriers—like the criminalization of mental illness and oppressive asset limits—undermine access to care, stability, and self-sufficiency for people with disabilities.
+• We recognize that systemic barriers—such as the criminalization of mental illness and restrictive asset limits—are policy choices that undermine access to care, stability, dignity, and self-sufficiency.

 Our work advances universal design and disability-affirmative, intersectional (anti-racist, anti-classist, and LGBTQIA+) approaches.
-We drive meaningful systemic and cultural change beyond compliance, toward true equity and justice.
+We drive meaningful systemic and cultural change beyond compliance, toward fair access, abundant opportunity, shared power, and collective liberation.

 News